 UNHCR stepping in as Benin flood impact grows

-Our refugee population, which is located in the south of the country, is not heavily affected at this time.
+Edwards said the refugee population in Benin is located in the south of the country and is not heavily affected at this time.